AWS KMS Integration

 // Enable automatic rotation when creating key

-val key = kms.generateKey(
+val result = kms.generateKey(

 algorithm = Algorithm.Ed25519,